XPRNetwork/ts-smart-contract-docs/src/client-sdks/web.md

 The session information should be stored to call other ProtonWebSDK methods.&#x20;

-`session.auth` contains authentication information required to approve a transaction and other ProtonWebSDK methods.\
+`session.auth` contains `actor` and ` permission` information required to approve a transaction and other ProtonWebSDK methods.\
-`session.accountData`contains the user's information including name and avatar.
-This object also contains information about identity verification.
-With every `login` and `restoreSession`, the SDK is checking the identity information users have previously sent up against a list of valid KYC providers.
-The flag `isLightKYCVerified` will be added to the accountData information as a boolean if users have their first name, last name, date of birth and address verified.

 ### Transaction